What's in it for you?

 Who can apply?

-Recent graduates (up to 36 months after graduation from the initial application date) from Scottish Higher Education Institutions are eligible to apply.
+Recent graduates (up to 36 months after graduation from the initial application date) from all Scottish universities are eligible to apply.

-Team and joint applications are accepted, provided one member of the team is a student, recent graduate or member of staff from a Scottish Higher Education Institution.
+Team and joint applications are welcome provided one member of the team is a staff member, student or recent graduate from a Scottish university.

 Applicants must plan to have their business headquartered in Scotland.